Normalized Power, Intensity Factor and Training Stress Score

-While exercise intensity is clearly an important factor in determining the type and magnitude of physiological adaptations to training, exercise frequency and duration - which together determine the overall training volume - are important factors as well.
-However, there is obviously an interaction between training intensity and volume, i.e., at some point as intensity goes up volume must come down, and vice-versa, or else an you will become overtrained.
-To quantify the overall training load and hopefully help avoid such a situation, TrainingPeaks uses your power data to calculate a training stress score (TSS) for every workout, and provides a graphical summary of your recent TSS on your Athlete Home page.
+Exercise intensity is clearly an important factor in determining the type and magnitude of physiological adaptations to training.
+Together, exercise frequency and duration determine the overall training volume are important factors as well.
+However, there is obviously an interaction between training intensity and volume.
+At some point as intensity goes up volume must come down, and vice-versa, or else an you will become overtrained.
+To quantify the overall training load and hopefully help avoid such a situation, TrainingPeaks uses your power data to calculate a Training Stress Score (TSS) for every workout, and provides a graphical summary of your recent TSS on your Athlete Home page.

 TSS, which is modeled after Dr. Eric Bannister's heart rate-based training impulse (TRIMPS), takes into account both the intensity (i.e., IF) and the duration of each training session, and might be best viewed as a predictor of the amount of glycogen utilized in each workout.
 Thus, a very high TSS resulting from a single race or training session can be used an indicator that one or more days should be scheduled.
 While individuals will tend to differ in how much training they can tolerate, depending on their training background, natural abilities, etc., the following scale can be used as an approximate guide: